 The manuscript does not address how the heritability of a phenotype influences KDPS's performance.
 Since heritability affects the detectability of genetic associations, this is a critical factor to evaluate.

-We appreciate the reviewer’s thoughtful suggestion.
+Reviewer 2 – Response 3: We appreciate the reviewer’s thoughtful suggestion.
 In the real-world application of KDPS, we have specifically included phenotypes with a broad range of heritability estimates: schizophrenia (~80%), multiple sclerosis (~30%), acute myocardial infarction (~40–50%), and alcohol consumption (~20–30%).
 These choices were intended to demonstrate KDPS's generalizability across varying genetic architectures.
-We have clarified this design in the manuscript to highlight that KDPS performs consistently across phenotypes with different levels of heritability: (In the real-world examples, KDPS … with varying genetic contributions).
+We have clarified this design in the manuscript to highlight that KDPS performs consistently across phenotypes with different levels of heritability (Discussion section, lines 249-255 and 272-275):

+“In the real-world examples, KDPS was applied to phenotypes with diverse genetic architectures and heritabilities, including schizophrenia (heritability ~80%)(Sullivan, Daly and O’Donovan 2012), multiple sclerosis (~30%)(International Multiple Sclerosis Genetics Consortium 2019), acute myocardial infarction (~40–50%)(Marenberg et al. 1994, Inouye et al. 2018), and alcohol drinking status (~20–30%)(Verhulst, Neale and Kendler 2015, Clarke et al. 2017), all of which showed strong phenotype retention performance.”

+“While we considered a diverse set of real and simulated phenotypes, this set is not exhaustive, and we expect the generalizable framework of KDPS should apply broadly to phenotypes with varying population prevalence and genetic contribution.”

 4. Generalizability to Underrepresented Populations:

 The UK Biobank (UKB) and many genetic studies suffer from significant underrepresentation of non-European populations.
 It remains unclear whether KDPS performs equally well in diverse ancestry groups, which is essential for ensuring broad applicability.

-We thank the reviewer for this insightful point.
+Reviewer 2 – Response 4: We thank the reviewer for this insightful point.
 While KDPS is designed to be agnostic to the ancestry of the input data, its performance depends on the accuracy of the underlying kinship or relatedness matrix.
-We agree that ancestry diversity and admixture may pose challenges for IBD estimation.
-Therefore, we have added a note of caution in the Discussion, advising users to use appropriate admixture-aware methods when generating kinship matrices in ancestrally diverse or admixed populations: (We fully acknowledge that this is a very good point … advocate the usage of admixture-aware kinship inference methods.).
+We agree that ancestry diversity and admixture may pose challenges for IBD estimation, which in turn may impact KDPS performance.
+Therefore, we have added a note of caution in the Discussion, advising users to use appropriate admixture-aware methods when generating kinship matrices in ancestrally diverse or admixed populations (lines 275-280):

+“Additionally, it is also important to consider population structure in the generation of the relatedness matrix.
+In ancestrally diverse or admixed populations, standard IBD or kinship estimation methods may be inaccurate or biased due to the confounding effect of genetic admixture (Dou et al. 2017).
+Users are advised to select appropriate methods that account for ancestry when generating the subject relatedness matrix (Thornton et al. 2012, Conomos et al. 2016).”